A recent addition to the Textpattern development crew, here’s a little personal insight into the mindset behind that Bloke on the forum.

 A huge part of the delay was due to rigorous testing of Textile 2.2 (more on this soon), and bringing the new admin side markup to the core in an effort to try and smooth the transition between Txp 4.3.0 and Txp 5.
 The latter involved a lot of discussions with TxpBuilders, forum members, standards advocates, the team looking at Txp5’s interface, and myself (yes, I talk to myself) to come up with something that was semantic, backwards- and forwards-compatible.

 I reckon it took the best part of six months of to-and-fro until I finally settled on what is now the 4.3.0 admin side markup soup.
 And the worst part?
 It looks almost the same as 4.2.0 to the untrained eye!
-Rest assured it’s very different and I’ll be writing a detailed article about it in the Extending Textpattern section of the wiki at some point soon.
+Rest assured it’s very different and I’ll be writing a detailed article about it in the Documentation at some point.

 Developing this monolithic change involved keeping two separate branches running side by side; and a lot of the time I had to manually sync the commits that were going into the official 4.x branch because of code conflicts.
 Considering I’d never used version control software before, I’m now a command line Level 3 zen master, although I’ve heard that Mercurial and Git are far better at merging changes and branching than SVN.

 With 4.3.0 finally having its eyes on the cage door, the next milestone is Txp 5.
 First the good news: it will not fail where Crockery (Txp 4.1) did.
 Partly this is due to a planned split in the codebase instead of difficult concurrent branch development, with which I can now wholly sympathise.
 How the dev team at the time kept it up for as long as they did is beyond me.